 The Doctoral Program in Music Theory offers a solid foundation in the principal subfields of our discipline, including Schenkerian theory, post-tonal theory, and the history of theory.
 Our faculty and alumni have made major contributions to the field and we have an impressive record of placing our graduates in academic positions.

-The music theory faculty includes Mark Anson Cartwright, L. Poundie Burstein, Norman Carey, Philip Ewel, David Gagné, Philip Lambert, Shaugn O'Donnell, Jonathan Pieslak, William Rothstein, Mark Spicer, and Joseph Straus.
-The Theory Department helps sponsor a series of free lectures and workshops under the auspices of the Graduate Center Music Forum.
+The music theory faculty includes Kofi Agawu, Mark Anson Cartwright, L. Poundie Burstein, Norman Carey, Johanna Devaney, Philip Ewell, Philip Lambert, Shaugn O'Donnell, Jonathan Pieslak, William Rothstein, Mark Spicer, and Joseph Straus.

 A minimum of 60 credits of approved course work is required for a Ph.D.
 Courses will be credited toward the Ph.D. only if they are part of a program approved by the Executive Officer or his/her deputy.

-A Musicianship Examination in score reading, transposition, and figured bass realization at the keyboard for students in the theory concentration must be passed before the Second Examination may be taken.
+A Musicianship Examination in score reading, transposition, figured bass realization, and pop lead-sheet realization at the keyboard for students in the theory concentration must be passed before the Second Examination may be taken.

 If you have any further questions, please contact Prof. Poundie Burstein, Deputy Executive Officer, Ph.D.
 Program in Theory: email@example.com.